hashicorp/vagrant/website/docs/source/v2/vagrantfile/machine_settings.html.md

 If the box is not installed on the system, it will be retrieved from this URL when `vagrant up` is run.

+This can also be an array of multiple URLs.
+The URLs will be tried in order.
+Note that any client certificates, insecure download settings, and so on will apply to all URLs in this list.

 <hr>

 `config.vm.graceful_halt_timeout` - The time in seconds that Vagrant will